bcgov/platform-developer-docs/src/docs/app-monitoring/user-defined-monitoring.md

 ## Monitor user-defined projects using Alertmanager

-Alerting rules are created for user-defined namespace and based on specific chosen metrics these alerts get triggered.You can create alerts based on the metrics you created above, or on the existing cluster metrics like pod memory usage.
+Alerting rules are created for user-defined namespace and based on specific chosen metrics these alerts get triggered.
+You can create alerts based on the metrics you created above, or on the existing cluster metrics like pod memory usage.

 Create a YAML file lets assume the name is app-alerting-rule.yaml and we can add rule named `example-alert`, the rule triggers an alert when the `version` metric exposed by the sample service becomes `0`.